Have you ever heard someone say that they “want” a parrot because :

 People often say that they don’t buy a lot of toys because they spend upwards of 40.00 on ONE toy only to have the bird destroy it within a few hours – that is “exactly” what they are supposed to do!!

 Parrot ownership comes with responsibilities and one of them is veterinary care.
-Because this is a specialized field, Avian vets are not always so easy to find and some charge very high prices for care.
+Because this is a specialized field, Avian vets are not always so easy to find and some charge higher than average prices.
+With that said, avian medicine is a very specific field with specific tools/equipment/training etc etc and worth every penny for your feathered companion.

 It is not unusual to go into the vet for a well bird vet examination which would include a full blood work up and possibly a DNA test and have the bill exceed 300.00.
 While this is not done on every visit, certain medical conditions are VERY costly to treat in parrots.